 - Simple user interface

-- Large selection of recipient currencies
+- Large selection of receiving countries

-- Cash pick-ups and social platform payments
+- Cash pick-ups and social payments

 - Sluggish customer service

 - Only available for residents of the UK and Europe